department-of-veterans-affairs/vets.gov-content-style-guide/style-and-formatting.md

 ## Style Elements

+- acronyms or initialism: Place the acronym or initialism in parentheses following the first use of the program name or term in running text on each page.
+Don't include initialisms in the title of the page (the main header).
-- ampersands: Do not use ampersands in headers and running text.
+ampersands: Do not use ampersands in headers and running text.
 Spell out “and.”
 (Exception: VR&E)
 - bold: Use bold sparingly to draw the reader's attention to must-read information that can be a full sentence or two.
 Be careful not to overuse bold text within a single page--or across our pages generally--or it will lose its power of emphasis.
 (Use italics to emphasize a word or two within a sentence.
 See the italics entry.)
 - days of the week and months: Spell out the days of the week and the names of months (Monday rather than Mon.; September rather than Sept.).
 If there are space constraints, abbreviate with Mon. and Sept.
 For help text, for instance, especially when it needs to fit into a box on the page, we often need to abbreviate as follows: Mon. ‒ Fri., 7:00 a.m. ‒ 7:00 p.m.
 (CT), and Sat., 9:00 a.m. ‒ 5:30 p.m.
 (CT).
 Use the en dash rather than the shorter-in-length hyphen to connect days of the week and months that are ranges.
 Make sure there's a space on either side of the en dash.
 - headers: Headline capitalization for the main title or name of the page.
 All subsequent subheads on that page should be sentence-style capitalization.